• Skip to primary navigation

 If you’re worried about the stock market, find someone to give you a hug.

 Feeling scared is normal at that moment, and the last thing you need is a lecture on the history of long-term stock market returns.
-You don’t need facts and figures; you need a hug!
-You need someone to listen to you.
-You need empathy, kind murmurings, physical affection.
-An embrace.

-After the hugging is over and everyone is feeling reasonable again, we can review the careful analytical work that went into designing your portfolio.
-We can revisit the goals and values we baked into that analysis.
-We can even consider the weighty evidence of history and talk about how the best thing we can do is stay invested.
+You know—revisit the goals and values that were baked into that analysis.
+You can even consider the weighty evidence of history and talk about how the best thing to do is stay invested.
 All of that is important.

 But first, a big bear hug.
-Feel better now?

 -Carl